mtolly/onyx/haskell/README.md

 Windows version requires .NET and (I think) the Visual C++ runtime.
 (If you can run Magma, you're good.)

-Mac version requires Wine and Mono.
+Mac version requires Wine, Mono, and Mono's `libgdiplus` library.
-For both, you should be able to use one of the official Mac installers or install via Homebrew.
+You can use the official Mac installers for Wine and Mono; Mono's will install `libgdiplus` as well.
+Or you can use Homebrew, by installing the packages `wine`, `mono`, and `mono-libgdiplus`.
+The app is compiled with Sierra (10.12.6) so you probably need at least that.

 ## Instructions